-Based on our findings in the previous section, we investigate the effects of bunching.
-That is, we examine the outcomes for public charities that manipulated their financial reporting so as to remain balance sheet solvent and compare these outcomes to charities that were eligible to bunch but did not.
+In this section, we investigate the effects of bunching, that is, we examine the outcomes for public charities that manipulated their financial reporting so as to remain balance sheet solvent and compare these outcomes to charities that were eligible to bunch but did not.

 We start by once again using the general framework outlined by Diamond and Persson (2016).
-We construct an estimate of what outcomes would have looked like for charities in the manipulation region absent income manipulation.
+We construct an estimate of what outcomes would have looked like for charities in the exclusion window absent income manipulation.
 We then compare this counterfactual to the actual distribution of outcomes for charities in the same range.
 The difference between these two estimates represents the reduced form effect, an intent-to-treat (ITT) estimate of the effect of falling in the manipulation region.
 We then scale this effect by the "first stage," the probability of being a buncher, which we previously calculated and reported in Table 2 as the estimates of in-range manipulation.
 This constitutes the local average treatment effect (LATE) of bunching.
 The difference between these two estimates stems from separating the characteristics of the always-takers from the compliers.
-As in the previous section, we estimate the counterfactual by regressing the outcome of interest on second order polynomials, which we estimate separately on both sides of the cut-off, thus allowing for the possibility of a discontinuous jump in the outcome at the threshold.9
+As in the previous section, we estimate the counterfactual by regressing the outcome of interest on first order polynomials, which we estimate separately on both sides of the cut-off, thus allowing for the possibility of a discontinuous jump in the outcome at the threshold.

 One challenge we face is that the financial outcomes we are interested in studying are mechanically related to net assets; by definition, bunching organizations "inflate" their net assets by somehow increasing their reported revenue, decreasing their reported expenses, or some combination.
 If we focus on outcomes that are themselves subject to manipulation, the estimates we calculate may not be the effects of bunching but rather the cause.
 However, the panel nature of the data gives us some insight into which variables are subject to manipulation as well as which variables are affected by manipulation.
-Specifically, we assume that it is not possible for bunching to have any causal effect in year t , the year in which manipulation occurs.
+Specifically, we assume that it is not possible for bunching to have any causal effect in year $t$ , the year in which manipulation occurs.
 Therefore, any "effect" that we observe in that year may be part of the mechanism by which charities inflate their net asset position.
-In contrast, if we do not observe any distortion in the outcome distribution in year t , but observe effects in subsequent years, this would suggest that the outcome in question was not subject to manipulation, but may instead have been affected by the decision to bunch.
-In effect, by examining outcomes across a variety of years, we can use our estimates from year t (the year in which bunching occurs) as a benchmark against which to compare the effects of bunching in future years.10 This approach has the further advantage of mitigating concerns about differential attrition; the outcomes we focus on are conditional on charities remaining in the sample.
+In contrast, if we do not observe any distortion in the outcome distribution in year $t$ , but observe effects in subsequent years, this would suggest that the outcome in question was not subject to manipulation, but may instead have been affected by the decision to bunch.
+In effect, by examining outcomes across a variety of years, we can use our estimates from year $t$ (the year in which bunching occurs) as a benchmark against which to compare the effects of bunching in future years.